General Motors LAV: Protection

 The basic armour of the LAV III, covering the Standardization Agreement STANAG 4569 level III, which provides all-round protection against 7.62×51mm NATO small calibre rounds.
 A ceramic appliqué armour (MEXAS) can be added, which protects against 14.5×114mm heavy calibre rounds from 500 meters.
 The LAV III can be also fitted with cage armour, which provides protection against shaped charges.
 The LAV III is fitted with a nuclear, biological, chemical (NBC) filtration system accompanied with a GID-3 chemical detector and AN/VDR-2 radiation detector systems.
 The LAV III was designed to produce a very low and very compact structure to minimize radar and IR-signatures.
 The LAV III also uses heat-absorbing filters to provide temporary protection against thermal imaging (TIS), image intensifiers and infrared cameras (IR).
 General Dynamics is in the process of integrating the LAV III with an active protection system based on the Israeli Trophy system.

-The majority of Canadian casualties in Afghanistan have occurred during a patrol aboard a LAV III.
-This can be explained by the fact that the LAV III is the most commonly used Canadian armoured personnel carrier in theatre, and simply represents a normal association between use and likelihood to encounter a mine or improvised explosive device.
+The majority of Canadian casualties in Afghanistan have occurred during a patrol aboard a LAV III; the LAV III is the most commonly used Canadian armoured personnel carrier in theatre, and this represents a normal association between use and likelihood to encounter a mine or improvised explosive device.
 The LAV III offers comparable or better protection than most other infantry carriers used in Afghanistan.
 In an effort to improve protection as a result of experiences in Afghanistan, future LAV III upgrades will likely include improved mine and IED protection.